rodrigoi/game-of-life-backbonejs/README.md

 ##### The Tests

+One of the challenges of this exercise is run a complete set of tests for the public javascript, meant to run on the server, using a node.js runner like mocha.
+Not just a headless browser like zombie or phantoms, but use only mocha.

+To archive that, each javascript file needs to know where it's been loaded.
+If it's loaded as a node module, it should use some objects from the global namespace.
+If not, the files will be loaded by the browser and will be there when needed.

+There's an "index.js" files that instruct node to treat the whole /src/app folder as a module package, and it points to /src/app/application.js.
+In application.js it's located the boilerplate code to mimic the browser global object and create the Application namespace for all the tests to use.

+The tests should require /src/app as a whole, and leave the module loading in the capable hands of node.js.

+All the tests are written in coffee script because of it's expressiveness.
+And also because it's a fun language to work with :P

 ### Retrospective

 Being this my first attempt to use mocha as the test runner for javascript applications intended to run in the browser, there are some…